What is an Intrusion Detection System (IDS)?

 This system is written to the POSIX standard, so it can be installed on Unix, Linux, and Mac OS operating systems.

-How to select an IDS
+How to select IDS software for your network

 In truth, you should be looking at getting both a HIDS and a NIDS for your network.
 This is because you need to watch out for configuration changes and root access on your computers as well as looking at unusual activities in the traffic flows on your network.

-If your company is in a sector that requires security standard compliance, such as a PCI, then you really are going to need an IDS in place.
+If your company is in a sector that requires standard security compliance, such as a PCI, then you really are going to need an IDS solution in place.
 Also, if you hold personal information on members of the public, your data protection procedures need to be up to scratch to prevent your company from being sued for data leakage.

 Although it probably takes all of your working day just to keep on top of your network admin in-tray, don’t put off the decision to install an intrusion detection system.
 Hopefully, this guide has given you a push in the right direction.
-If you have any recommendations on your favorite IDS and if you have experience with any of the systems mentioned in this guide, leave a note in the comments section below and share your thoughts with the community.
+If you have any recommendations on your favorite IDS and if you have experience with any of the software mentioned in this guide, leave a note in the comments section below and share your thoughts with the community.

 Comparitech networking guides